-- The Peak Tram service will be suspended in stages for a substantial upgrade project from late April 2019.
+- The Peak Tram service is suspended in stages for a substantial upgrade project from 23 April 2019.
 Alternative modes of public transportation will be available.
 Click here for details.

 - The Peak Galleria is closed until further notice.
 The Peak Tower and Madame Tussauds Hong Kong remain open.

 If there is only one thing you can do in Hong Kong, go to The Peak.
 If you have many things to do here, still go to The Peak.
 The highest point on Hong Kong Island, this has been the city’s most exclusive neighbourhood since colonial times — back then it was the cooler air that attracted the rich and famous; in the post air-conditioning era, the views of one of the world’s most spectacular cityscapes keep them coming.

 That view is also what makes The Peak one of the most popular attractions in Hong Kong.
 By day your eyes stretch across sparkling skyscrapers and Victoria Harbour all the way to the green hills of the New Territories.
 In early evening this panorama melts into pink and orange before reincarnating as a dazzling galaxy of light, shimmering beneath you.
 And if you listen carefully enough, you can hear Asia’s world city humming below.

 Anvil-shaped The Peak Tower has a large viewing platform called Sky Terrace 428, in addition to Madame Tussauds Hong Kong, and dining and retail outlets.
 Nearby, The Peak Galleria has a free-entry observation deck, as well as shopping and dining options.
 Head to Lugard Road Lookout and Lions Point View Pavilion for more stunning views.
 For leisurely unfolding vistas, take the 3.5-kilometre Peak Circle Walk.